gaehlerm/SoftwareEngineering/README.md

 Robert C. Martin compared programming with tests to double entry book keeping //Clean Craftsman.
 I really like this comparison.
 In both cases you have two independent truths (creditor and debtor, or code and tests, respectively) that have to yield the same result.
 Once both truths yield equal results, it is highly likely that this result is correct.
 Because it is unlikely that the same mistake was made for both code and tests when implementing both of them independently.

 Having two absolute truths allows you to play around with one of them.
 You still have something to check that the final result is correct.
 This allows you to refactor the code while leaving the tests as they are.
 Or you may change the tests while leaving the code as is.
 The other, untouched, component always works as a ground truth that you can compare your changes with.
 This allows you to refactor your code without having to be afraid that your code might break.
+And if your tests fail for some unknown reason, you can just undo your changes.

 ### Understand what you do